 hawarden estate logs

 Temperatures are dropping, and as we start to light our fires, we want to let you know that we supply Hawarden Estate grown logs -hard wood, soft wood and kindling- which you can pick up from the Farm Shop, or can be delivered to your door by the van load.
-Please as a member of our team for details.
+Please call us for details and how to order.

 How much firewood do you need?